Ebay

 my account.
 LIE DETECTED!

-the seriousness of the situation, she will personally inform
+to the seriousness of the situation, she will personally

-Robert Hattrell SVP of Ebay Europe.
-LIE DETECTED!
+inform Robert Hattrell SVP of Ebay Europe.
+LIE

 Forgive me for leaving a lot of background chatter in on

-very similar conversations going on in the background
+hear very similar conversations going on in the

-make sure you have not changed the amount ###.... refund,
+twenty-six pounds #### make sure you have not changed the

-Followed by, "Yup,yup,yup, yup yup yup yup!"
-Celebration
+there anything else?"
+Followed by, "Yup,yup,yup, yup yup

-the background at fobbing off yet another honest ebay seller
+fobbing off yet another honest ebay seller is not

 seller support scam.
 Tell me it's not true, Bobby,